antvis/GPT-Vis/bindings/dify-plugin-visualization/README.md

 - `generate_treemap_chart` - Generate a `treemap` chart, and return an image URL.
 - `generate_word_cloud_chart` - Generate a `word-cloud` chart, and return an image URL.

+## Configuration

+### 1. Get Visualization from Plugin Marketplace

+The AntV Visualization Chart could be found at the Plugin Marketplace, please install it first.

+### 2. Use the tool

+You can use the AntV's 15+ visualization chart, both chatflow and workflow applications support adding a AntV visualization chart node.

 ## 🔨 Development

 Install dependencies: